 To calculate when to abstain from intercourse, a woman subtracts 18 days from the shortest and 11 days from the longest of her previous 12 menstrual cycles.
 For example, if cycles last from 26 to 29 days, she must abstain from intercourse from day 8 (26 minus 18) through day 18 (29 minus 11) of each cycle.
 The more the cycle length varies, the longer a woman must abstain.
 The day that a menstrual period begins is considered day 1.

+The mucus method is also called the 2-day (or ovulation) method.
 The woman determines her fertile period by observing secretions (cervical mucus) from the vagina, if possible, several times every day, starting the day after a menstrual period stops.
-There may be no mucus for a few days after the period stops, but then it appears and is cloudy and thick.
-Shortly before ovulation, more mucus is produced, and the mucus becomes thinner, elastic (stretching between the fingers), clearer, and more watery (like a raw egg white).
 Women should record their observations.

-Intercourse is permitted when mucus is absent but is restricted to every other day during this time because semen may be confused with mucus.
-Once mucus appears, intercourse is avoided until 3 or 4 days after the changes in mucus indicate ovulation.
-Intercourse is then permitted without restrictions on how often until the next period begins.
+Intercourse is avoided completely during menstrual periods (because mucus cannot be checked).
+It is permitted when mucus is absent but is restricted to every other day because semen may be confused with mucus.
+Intercourse is avoided from the time mucus first appears after a menstrual period until the mucus completely disappears.
+After the mucus disappears, intercourse is permitted without restrictions until the next period begins.

 Women who use this method should not use douches or feminine hygiene sprays and creams because these products can change the mucus.

-This method combines measurement of body temperature at rest (basal body temperature) with the mucus and calendar methods.
+The symptothermal method combines measurement of body temperature at rest (basal body temperature) with the mucus and calendar methods.
+Thus, of the fertility awareness methods, the symptothermal method is the most reliable.

 A woman's basal body temperature increases slightly, by about 0.9° F (0.5° C), after the egg is released.
 To keep track of changes in temperature, a woman should take her temperature each morning before she gets out of bed.
 Basal body temperature thermometers are most accurate.
 If they are unavailable, a mercury thermometer can be used.
 Electronic thermometers are the least accurate.